silvaom4/Guided-Inquiry-Movie-API/README.md

 In the terminal, nodemon src.js

-Once the port is running and open in the browser, you can now use the application.
+Once the port (port is 6060) is running and open in the browser, you can now use the application.

 Enter a movie and list of similar movies will be generated.